-Wearable Technology exploded into the tech industry with the main reputation of being a passing fad, but over the years it has quickly turned out to be a trend that seems to be here to stay.
-As more conglomerate mobile businesses continue to embrace wearable tech, the cross-platform integration is becoming ever so prominent and seem-less.
-With the Apple Watch, you are able to access a variety of essential features that you could do with your phone.
-But why not use a device that is more versatile on your wrist beyond just timekeeping?
-It’s crazy to think that wearable technology was something that seemed like science fiction just a few years ago.
-But in recent years they’ve taken the consumer market by storm, and now we can expect them to continue to integrate with force in the future.
+Wearable Technology exploded into the tech industry with the main reputation of being a passing fad.
+However, over the years, it has quickly turned out to be a trend that seems to be here to stay.
+As more conglomerate mobile businesses continue to embrace wearable tech, cross-platform integration is becoming ever so prominent and seamless.
+With the Apple Watch, you are able to access a variety of essential features that you can do with your phone.
+But why not use a more versatile device on your wrist beyond just timekeeping?
+It’s amazing to think that wearable technology was something that seemed like science fiction just a few years ago.
+But in recent years, they’ve taken the consumer market by storm, and now we can expect them to continue to integrate with force in the future.

 As more time goes by and the price point continues to drop for the devices, you can expect to see even further market penetration from them as more companies continue to roll out and embrace the tech.

 So far this year, almost 141 million smartwatch devices have been sold around the world.
 With new models hitting the market every day, this statistic will inevitably continue to increase.

 Most wearable technology falls into a few popular types.
 The most popular and different types of wearable tech consist of:

 - Smartwatches.
 Devices like the Apple Watch and Moboi’s Ticwatch tops the list of the UK’s most popular smartwatches.
 These devices can tell the time and perform a number of other useful functions like giving directions, performing calculations, notifying you of incoming emails and texts, answering calls, taking pictures and playing music.